-If you’re looking to invest in a self-storage facility, start by seeing what’s available in your own neighborhood.
+If you’re looking to invest in a self-storage facility, start by seeing what’s available in your neighbourhood.
 Identify current storage facilities that have space for additional units.
 Look in areas with a high population turnover rate, like near universities, or areas that don’t have many storage options.
 Think outside the box and look for vacant commercial space that could be converted to self-storage.

 Self-storage units offer steady cash flow, are more immune to market fluctuation than residential properties and are a rapidly growing sector in Canadian real estate.
-Whether you’re looking to manage your own property or add it to your portfolio, self-storage facilities are a strong real estate investment.
+Whether you’re looking to manage your property or add it to your portfolio, self-storage facilities are a strong real estate investment.